 The majority of hybrids include warranties that cover the hybrid system from anywhere between 8 to 10 years.
 The specifics that your warranty covers is entirely dependent on the manufacturer, but you can typically expect your warranty to cover hybrid-related components in addition to the traditional coverage types (basic, powertrain, and so forth).
 The only engine component that is not subject to this is the battery, which will need to be replaced after a specific number of charges.

-TIPS FOR MAINTAINING YOUR HYBRID VEHICLE Long-Term
+MAINTAINING YOUR HYBRID VEHICLE Long-Term

 Let’s face it; car maintenance is much easier said than done.
 But maintaining any vehicle is critical if you plan to own it for the long run; this is especially true when it comes to hybrid cars.
 If you are going to keep your hybrid running smooth and reliable beyond the warranty, it is critical that you maintain your: